Tunable Bose-Einstein condensation and roton-like excitation spectra with dipolar exciton-polaritons in crossed fields

 To calculate the condensate density, we use the unification of the Bogoliubov approach with quantum hydrodynamics~\cite{prb104125301,Popov,pr0155000080,prl121235702,prb103094511}, which yields the expression

 where $N_{\rm q} = N-\sum_{\boldsymbol{k}\ne0}n_{\boldsymbol{k}}$ and $n_{\rm q} = N_{\rm q}/S$ are the quasicondensate particle number and density, respectively (in the theory of Berezinskii-Kosterlitz-Thouless (BKT) transition, true Bose condensation in 2D is replaced by the quasicondensate formation and the appearance of local superfluidity, see e.g.~\cite{prb104125301}).
 The result (\ref{n0HDB}) coincides with the prediction of the Bogoliubov theory $n_0 = n_{\rm q}-\sum_{\boldsymbol{k}\ne0} v_{\boldsymbol{k}}^2 (1+2n_{\boldsymbol{k}})/S$ [see (\ref{NpB})] up to the first order of the exponent expansion~\cite{prl121235702,prb104125301}.
-Fixing the total polariton density $n=10^{10}$~cm$^{-2}$, we investigate the behaviour of the condensate fraction $n_0/n$ at $T=0$ according to (\ref{n0HDB}) across the transition (dependent on the detuning).
-The result is shown in Fig.~\ref{fig3}{\bf c}: the condensate fraction in the system drops from 0.73 in the polariton-BEC regime to 0.46 in the exciton-BEC regime, at fixed electric and magnetic fields $E=5.9$~kV/cm, $B=3$~T and the Rabi splitting $\hbar\Omega_0=6$~meV (at $E=B=0$).
-We note that to go trough the transition, instead of changing $\Delta$, one could tune the electric field which would change the Rabi splitting according to Eq.~(\ref{OmegaRabi}).
+Fixing the detuning $\Delta=10$~meV, we investigate the behaviour of the condensate fraction $n_0/n$ at $T=0$ according to (\ref{n0HDB}) across the transition (dependent on the density).
+The result is shown in Fig.~\ref{fig3}{\bf c}: when going from higher to smaller densities, the condensate fraction in the system drops from 0.77 in the polariton-BEC regime to 0.49 in the exciton-BEC regime, at fixed electric and magnetic fields $E=5.9$~kV/cm, $B=3$~T and the Rabi splitting $\hbar\Omega_0=6$~meV (at $E=B=0$).
 The drop of the condensate fraction while passing to the exciton regime to less than 50~\% indicates that the transition essentially changes the regime of correlations in the system, from weakly-correlated polariton BEC to the intermediately-correlated BEC of excitons.